 Since its establishment in 1988 the Field Spectroscopy Facility has supported over 500 loans in research projects worldwide.
 We welcome applications from research scientists both in academia and industry.
-Applicants from the commercial sector are requested in the first instance to contact the FSF Facility Manager.
+Applicants from the commercial sector are requested in the first instance to contact FSF.
 All other applicants, including those from universities and research institutes, are required to submit a Loan Application form.

 Please note.
 The Field Spectroscopy Facility instruments are owned by NERC and NERC fully funds the 2 FTE posts required to staff FSF.
 To justify this support the Facility is required annually produce evidence of the support it gives to the UK research community and the scientific benefit to the UK that is derived from that support.
 NERC regard publications as the prime indicator of science supported by FSF.
 Publications, therefore, are the primary means by which the value of the Facility to the scientific community is judged.
 Any investigators in receipt of a NERC FSF loan is required to supply bibliographic references and if possible copies of all publications (including PhD theses, non refereed publications including conference presentations and proceedings and any other publicity relating to their work) which discuss or describe results obtained through the use of Facility equipment.
 It is a NERC requirement that support given by NERC and FSF be acknowledged in all such publication.
 In addition, when substantial and detailed advice is given by FSF staff, when FSF post processing templates and when FSF calibration services are used these should also be acknowledged or cited as appropriate in any subsequent publications.
 Your help with this will be greatly appreciated and will ensure the continued support of the Facility by NERC.

 The details below are intended to provide prospective applicants with enough information to enable easy understanding of the processes surrounding the submission of an application.